Create expanding/collapsing sections in an article

 <div class="toggle">

-7. In the Visibility section just below the Save button, check the box next to Hide from PDFs.
-PDFs do not support expanding/collapsing content in this way.
+7. In the righthand menu, check the Visibility box to Hide from PDFs.
+PDFs don't support expanding/collapsing content in this way.
 If you don't check this box, the content will be collapsed and unable to be expanded!

-10. Give your snippet a name (such as End Show/Hide Section).
+2. Enter a Snippet Name, such as End Show/Hide Section.
 The Merge Code Name will auto-generate from the Snippet Name, though you can also override this to something shorter.

-11. Add a Snippet Description, like: This snippet goes at the end of a section you want to hide with a "+" expanding section.
-Note: you'll need to place the separate "BeginShowHide" snippet at the begin of the section you want to be expanded/collapsed for this snippet to work correctly.
+3. Enter a Snippet Description, like: Put this snippet at the end of a section you want to hide with a "+" expanding section.
+Note: you'll need to place the separate "BeginShowHide" snippet at the beginning of the section you want to be expanded/collapsed for this snippet to work correctly.

 </div>

-14. In the Visibility section just below the Save button, check the box next to Hide from PDFs.
-PDFs do not support expanding/collapsing content in this way.
+6. In the righthand menu, check the Visibility box to Hide from PDFs.
+PDFs don't support expanding/collapsing content in this way.
 If you don't check this box, the content will be collapsed and unable to be expanded!

 <script>